madewithbytes/madewithbytes.com/content/writing/2020-01-02-generating-heatmap-from-open-data-using-python.md

 {{< /highlight >}}

 <p>
     We are in luck.
-This is very opportune for our purposes.
+This is very convenient for our purposes.
-    The shp file contains all the data we need to generate the shapes and also contains the values to generate the heatmap.
+    The `SHP` file contains all the data we need to generate the shapes and it also contains the values to generate the heatmap.
 YEET! yeet indeed.
 </p>